Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 - Support vector machines
 - Neural networks

 You can also use ensemble techniques.
 I typically explain machine learning through a basic explanation of a completed decision tree.
 An in-depth explanation of decision trees gets mathy.
 This basic explanation comes from the book "Data Mining" [@Witten2011].
-This book utilizes a program called WEKA, but most or all of the concepts have implementations in R or Python.
+That book uses a program called WEKA, but most or all of the concepts have implementations in R or Python.

 We are going to begin looking at some of our data.
-If you are digging into code, now is the time to install R and R studio.
+If you are digging into code, now is the time to install R and RStudio.
 We will talk more about that in the next chapter.
-You can install the FOSBASS library that accompanies this book using the following command:
+You can install the FOSBAAS library that accompanies this book using the following command:

 ```r